 Item Function 0 Display Shows information about the Rack PDU.
 In normal operation, input voltage, current, and power refreshes every five seconds.
 To reverse the text, select Display settings, scroll to Orientation and press Select.
-2 Main Menu button Press to view the Rack PDU electrical input.
+Volume 2 Main Menu button Press to view the Rack PDU electrical input.
 8 Scroll button Press once to display the menu.
 Press additional times to highlight the desired menu option.
-4 Select button With a menu option highlighted, press the Select button to display Rack PDU information.
+Application 4 Select button With a menu option highlighted, press the Select button to display Rack PDU information.
 (Network information is shown at right.)

-Item l Function 6 Load Indicator LEDs.
-Indicates the status of the Rack PDU load.
+Item Function 6 Load Indicator LEDs Indicates the status of the Rack PDU load.
 See "Load indicator LED" on page 12.
-6 Temp/Humidity port.
-Port for connecting an optional APC by Schneider Electric Temperature Sensor (AP9335T) or an optional APC by Schneider Electric Temperature/Humidity Sensor (AP9335TH).
-0 In and Out ports.
-For use with the Network Port Sharing feature.
-8 USB port.
-For use with a flash drive for firmware upgrades - 5V @ 100ma.
-Can also be used for downloading log files.
-0 Outlet status LED.
-Illuminates green when the outlet is energized.
-(Each outlet has an outlet LED.) Ð RJ-12 Serial Port.
-Port for connecting the Rack PDU to a terminal emulator program for local access to the Command Line Interface.
+0 Temp/Humidity port Port for connecting an optional APC by Schneider Electric Temperature Sensor (AP9335T) or an optional APC by Schneider Electric Temperature/Humidity Sensor (AP9335TH).
+0 In and Out ports For use with the Network Port Sharing feature.
+8 USB port For use with a flash drive for firmware upgrades - 5V @ 100ma.
+9 RJ-12 Serial Port Port for connecting the Rack PDU to a computer running a terminal emulator program for local access to the Command Line Interface.
 Use the supplied serial cable (APC by Schneider Electric part number 940-0144A).
-0 10/100 Base-T Connector.
-Connects the Rack PDU to the network. Ð Network status LED.
-See "Network Status LED" on page 12. € 10/100 LED.
-See "10/100 LED" on page 12. Ø Reset button.
-Resets the management interface without affecting the outlet status.
+10 10/100 Base-T Connector Connects the Rack PDU to the network.
+0 Network status LED See "Network Status LED" on page 12.
+D 10/100 LED See "10/100 LED" on page 12.
+B Reset button Resets the Rack PDU without affecting the outlet status.